moriam2/ProcessLogger/README.md

 - ⚙️ **Configurable log levels** for start, success, and failure
 - 📡 **Optional OpenTelemetry** span generation via `ActivitySource`
 - 🔧 Optional hook to customize each span via `ConfigureSpan`
+- 🌐 Optional override of `ActivitySource` to integrate with existing OTEL pipelines
 - 📦 No external dependencies (uses only `ILogger` and `System.Diagnostics`)
 - 🧪 Compatible with all logging providers (Serilog, NLog, Console, etc.)